 Graphics cards are designed to handle various tasks and maintain a smooth, stable framerate for your computer.
 However, the demands of modern gaming make a computer’s graphics processing unit (GPU) increasingly bottlenecked, putting additional strain on this precious component.
-If you are wondering: Why is my graphics card underperforming?
-We help you get to the bottom of the problem.

 1. Your graphics card is overheated